sorgerlab/indra/doc/tutorials/html_curation.rst

 The **dropdown menu** contains common errors and also the possibility to mark the statement as 'correct'.
 If none of the types fit, select the *other...* option, and describe the error with one or a few words in the provided textbox.
+Note that if you pick *other...*, describing the error is mandatory.
 In our example, we see that *reactive oxygen species* is incorrectly grounded to *ROS*, so we pick *grounding* from the dropdown menu:

 +------------------------------------------------------+
 | .. figure:: images/curation_select_error_circled.png |